ToruNiina/toml11/README.md

 std::cout << toml::get<int>(data.at("answer")) << std::endl; // 54
 ```

-If the specified type requires conversion, you can't take a reference to the
+If the specified type requires conversion, you can't take a reference to the value.
-return value.
 See also [underlying types](#underlying-types).

 #### passing invalid type to toml::get